bencarpena/shared/README.md

 * LedZep project (Twitter listeners + cloud + workflow integration) - https://github.com/bencarpena/alphacentauri-py-iot/blob/main/ledzeppelin.md
 5. Machine Learning codes and data model to detect number of Android applications being reverse engineered - https://www.kaggle.com/carpena/android-security/
 6. Server-side code to push data to web endpoints real-time - https://github.com/bencarpena/SignalRChat
-7. Hungry Python - automated ingestion and transformation of data from APIs, databases and other sources using Python and Databricks.
+7. Hungry Python - automated ingestion and transformation of data from APIs, sensors, databases and other heterogeneous sources using Python and Databricks to enable critical data-intensive work.
 8. Enterprise Workforce Data Hub - an innovative data engineering solution that automates the production of critical workforce data for Chevron and feeds data-driven work and critical dashboards + KPIs.
 9. CRM + CMS - Web-based Customer Relationship Management system with customized Content Management System for remote updates and enhancements built using .NET and SQL that are fully cloud-based.
 10. Applied Machine Learning for auto-matching customer addresses and account management reconciliation, UPS